ThisGuyIsNotAJumpingBear/QMBot/README.md

 * `html_parsing.py` is a helper function to analyze the html documents.

 ## .env
 The .env file is used to store environment values.
-Remember to change each values into your own data.
+Remember to change each value into your own data.

 ## Acknowledgments
 https://github.com/lonsty/qqmusic-cookie-setter \